 - Be on an approved cryptologic topic. - Explain what mathematical ideas underly your topic.
-(Do not go into too much technical detail; but you should understand two layers deeper than you explain in your talk). - Relate your topic to how cryptography is used.
+(Do not get lost doo deeply in technical details; but you should understand two layers deeper than you explain in your talk, and make it clear in your presentation that you understand the details). - Relate your topic to how cryptography is used.
 Explain why someone who is uninterested in the technical background but who cares about cryptography should care about this topic.